semaphoreci/docs/building-monorepo-projects_5dd3c0782c7d3a7e9ae41d93.md

             - make integration-tests
 ```

+With this setup, we run separate tests for each part of the system and
+integration tests once both WEB server and iOS client tests pass.

-Here we use [run][run-ref] field to conditionally run blocks only if the
+The [run][run-ref] field is used to conditionally run blocks only if the
 condition in its when sub-field is satisfied.

 This, in combination with `change_in` function which checks whether there were